Understanding why people respond differently to change starts by understanding the difference between change and transition.

 There are several processes that you can focus on.
 Although they sound simple and obvious, they are essential to consider, given the current climate.

 - Focus on creating more certainty by removing uncertainty.
 Be proactive and put measures in place to support the challenges that people experience when transitioning.
 Increase both contact and communication with your team and be human.
 Don’t be afraid to share your feelings with them.
 Noone is finding this easy, even if they do try and put a brave face on it.

 - Transition is slow, so reactions come out of the blue – heard of the “COVID Coaster?”

 - Ask people what times do they need to protect.

 - Treat transition as you would a new hire.
 Be clear on performance expectations, availability and responsiveness.
 What are the latest team norms?

 - Experience the “new norm” for a few weeks and then reflect and discuss the experiences as a team.

 - Use the 5R’s framework in a discussion.
-Have individual rank which R they are most concerned with, or they feel will likely affect them the most.
+Ask individuals to rank which R they are most concerned with or feel will likely affect them the most.
 Use this to build prioritised lists of actions each individual can take to manage transition stress.

 One final analogy